dawbarton/dawbarton.github.io/content/about-me/index.md

 My office is room 3.7 in the Ada Lovelace Building.

-My main official responsibility is Faculty Admissions and Recruitment Officer (FARO) for Engineering.
-I’m overall responsible for student admissions into the Faculty of Engineering (both undergraduate and taught postgraduate programmes).

 ## Personal contact details

 For everything else (including open source software) email [barton@cityinthesky.co.uk](mailto:barton@cityinthesky.co.uk).